 ASH: I love The Ancient Magus’ Bride, too!
 But this week my pick goes Magus of the Library – I’m really enjoying Mitsu Izumi’s fantasy take on librarianship and how surprisingly accurate it can be at times.

-MELINDA: Even though I’ve still got my old copies of Saiyuki, I doubt I can turn down a chance to buy them again, especially in shiny, new hardcover editions.
+MJ: Even though I’ve still got my old copies of Saiyuki, I doubt I can turn down a chance to buy them again, especially in shiny, new hardcover editions.
 Though nothing will quell my longing for more of Minekura’s Wild Adapter, I’ll take what I can get.
 Bring me Saiyuki!